cartonmarkup/jsCarton/README.md

       STICKER([ 15, 15, { fontSize: 32 } ], [ 5, 5, { fontSize: 16 } ], ... )

+## update
+Sometimes it is necessary to update the settings of an DOM-element later, after the first parsing process.
+Sure you could manipulate it with something like jQuery to apply your changes but this isn't necessary.
+You can always use the update method to change properties for a node managed by jsCarton without polluting the DOM with style attributes:

+    carton.update( node, { styles: {...}, align: 'left' }, boolean )

+This will parse new css-code for the node and pass it into the style-tag, if it is defined inside the head of your document.
+The boolean passed as the last argument controls if the update will replace the existing settings completely ( true ) or mix them together ( false ).

 ## Loops
 This is a simple loop which can be used to iterate over any array or object to generate the same markup for many times: